 The world is different, that much is inescapable.
 But, that doesn’t mean we stop learning and growing and that we don’t adapt to the changes and keep on going.
 Oh no.

-My housesits were going to be the key to my travel to see all of the UK and much of Europe.
+My housesits were going to be the key to my travel to see all of the UK, house sitting Europe to discover that fascinating continent.
 That dream for now, though not entirely dashed, has transformed into wishes and hopes with a little desperation for normalcy rather clinging along for the ride.
 I’m sure you know what I mean.

 Kindness is clearly present in our world of caring for the homes and animals of strangers.
 Kindness is built-in to the foundation of what we do and that kindness becomes immensely apparent in hard times filled with doubt and worry such as those we are now experiencing.

 My current situation is I believe a temporary one.
 The world of housesitting changed when my last housesit ended abruptly.
 This happened when the homeowners learned of a repatriation flight available within short hours of lockdown being declared.
 They cut off the last few days of their holiday and visit in India and took the repatriation flight to return to Britain.
 Then they began a fortnight of self-quarantine.

 They requested merely that I move into the guest bedroom and stay overnight and leave the next day.
 For me, if I was going to be in the house with them during any portion of their quarantine period, I’d be forced to remain throughout the quarantine.
 This was clear to me.

 This meant I had less than 24 hours to determine the best course of action AND act upon it.
 Luckily I had already been in contact with a couple in Portland, UK.